tim-ngeno/ThreatMingle/README.md

 - Explore learning modules at `/learn/`.

 ## Contributing
-Contributions to ThreatMingle are highly welcomed!
-If you would like to add value to the project, feel free to open an issue or a pull request.
+Contributions to ThreatMingle are not just welcome; they are celebrated!
+If you're passionate about cybersecurity and want to contribute to a project with a purpose, feel free to open an issue or submit a pull request.
+Your ideas, expertise, and collaboration are integral to the growth of ThreatMingle.